 This might seem like a no-brainer, but you'd be surprised how many people don't have a good grasp of what a publication covers before pitching a story.
-Despite how thoroughly I've branded this site as a book blog, I still get pitches for wedding dresses.
+Despite how thoroughly I've branded this site as a book blog, I still get pitches for wedding dresses and sporting equipment.
 Read through a couple of posts to see what topics the publication covers, as well as the tone in which it's written.
 If you have a piece in mind, use the search bar to see if it's been done already.
 If you're pitching something that doesn't align in an obvious way with what the site covers, look for ways you can make it relevant.
-If someone pitched me a post on literary-themed weddings, I'd be much more likely to accept that than a regular old post on wedding dresses.
+If someone pitched me a post on literary-themed weddings or books about sports, I'd be much more likely to accept that than a regular old post on wedding dresses and baseball bats.

 If you're pitching a time-sensitive post, you'll want to check the publication schedule of the website.
-For example, I publish posts every Monday and Wednesday, so if there's a holiday on Tuesday and you want to submit a holiday-themed post, in order to edit and schedule the post, I'd need it by Sunday at latest.
+For example, I publish posts every Monday, so if there's a holiday on Tuesday and you want to submit a holiday-themed post, in order to edit and schedule the post, I'd need it by Friday before at latest.

 If you're pitching to a publication that's mostly text-based (such as this one) but you're more talented in the visual department, do what is going to make you look best.
 I doubt anyone would turn down a post that's really well done just because it doesn't look or sound like the site owner created it.
 (I know I wouldn't.)
 People want guest bloggers because they're looking for new voices and different perspectives, so show off your strengths.
 You want to make sure your content fits within the overall picture of the publication while still highlighting what you have to offer.